mchobby/pyboard-driver/UNO-R3/readme_ENG.md

 User code can interact with the charger to grab useful informations.
 The following `test_charger.py` example extract information and displays it on the REPL console.
 Other examples code dedicated to the charger are available in the repository.

+__The charger must be powered to respond on I2C bus.
+The charger can be powered via its microUSB connector or the battery connector.__

 ``` Python
 from unoextra import *
 from time import sleep